This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 - Run an Apple Diagnostics test

-Now, let’s discover why your Mac’s USB-C ports are acting out.
+Now, let’s discover why your Mac’s USB port are acting out.

 Possible Reason #1: SMC Needs A Reset

-If rebooting your MacBook Pro doesn’t reactivate your USB-C ports, resetting the SMC may do the trick.
+If rebooting your MacBook Pro doesn’t reactivate your USB port, resetting the SMC may do the trick.
 The SMC is responsible for managing power-related functions such as thermal management, battery charging, and USB-C port functionality.
 If your MacBook Pro is experiencing issues with the USB-C ports, try resetting the SMC as a troubleshooting step.

 On Intel-based Macs